Active Learning-based Model Predictive Coverage Control

 Accordingly, at any point $p \in \mathbb{A}$ we can define the estimated density $\hat{\phi}_{t+1}(p)$ and the variance $\text{Var}_{t+1}(p)$ as

 \begin{remark} Other coverage control approaches in an unknown environment rely on Gaussian Processes (GPs) for estimation of the unknown density function, i.e., in~\cite{Todescato2017} and~\cite{prajapat2022}, but they suffer from increasing complexity and memory requirements.
 The parametric set-up stated in Assumption~\ref{assumption:bayesianconvergence} thereby allows for a recursive update with fixed computational complexity.
-This is particularly relevant for the one-layer approach, where the GP would otherwise enter the MPC formulation. \end{remark}
+This is particularly relevant for the one-layer approach, where the GP would otherwise enter the MPC formulation. \rahel{Note that the adopted parametric representation can be seen as an approximation of a Gaussian process when selecting the rows of $\Phi(\cdot)$ as a Fourier basis: see, e.g., \cite{lazaro-gredilla_sparse_2010}.} \end{remark}